Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

 - Prefetch Count.
 Adjust the prefetch count to optimize the balance between message throughput and consumer efficiency.
 - Backup and Restore
 - Plugins.
 Explore and use RabbitMQ plugins to extend functionality based on specific use cases.
+- Message TTL and Dead Letter Exchanges
+- Depending on your use case, consider sharding queues or topics to distribute load across multiple RabbitMQ instances.

 ## RabbitMQ learning roadmap
 Here's a roadmap to guide your learning journey: